wieden-kennedy/autoscalebot/README.md

 How it works
 ------------

 Heroku-autoscale pings a heartbeat URL, and makes sure the response time is within the limits you've defined.
 If it's outside those bounds (for long enough), it scales up or down your app as needed.
 Every part of that description is configurable via the settings.
+Note that running heroku-autoscale will require one worker dyno, so if you're hobbying it, running one dyno most of the time, it won't save you cash.

 Tuning autoscale